-The Company, in 2018, had an average Total Capital Ratio of 27.06%.
+The Company, as at 31 December 2019, had a Total Capital Ratio of 6.83%.

 3.3.
 Capital Management

 As part of managing its capital, the Company ensures that its solvency level is always compatible with the following objectives:

 - Maintaining its financial solidity and respecting the Risk Appetite targets - Preserving its financial flexibility to finance organic growth - Adequate allocation of capital among the various business lines according to the Company's strategic objectives - Maintaining the Company's resilience in the event of stress scenarios - Meeting the expectations of its various stakeholders: regulators, debt and equity investors, rating agencies, and shareholders